 3. Genshin Impact

 Genshin Impact took the world by storm when it was first released.
-Gacha gaming has been around for more than a decade, but thanks to Genshin Impact, it was pushed very much so into the mainstream (for better or worse).
+Gacha gaming has been around for more than a decade, but thanks to Genshin, it was pushed into the mainstream.

 Like Epic Seven, Genshin Impact involves using in-game currency to acquire unique characters and use them to complete in-game content.
-Epic Seven is always praised for its gorgeous visuals and the folks at Mihoyo receive similar compliments for their games’ style.
+Epic Seven gets a lot of love for its gorgeous visuals and the folks at Mihoyo receive similar compliments for their games’ style.

-The game has a variety of difficult and challenging content for hardcore players and we definitely found ourselves searching for Genshin Impact Guides on more than one occasion.
+The game has a variety of difficult and challenging content for hardcore players and we definitely found ourselves searching for Genshin Impact game guides on more than one occasion.

 Genshin Impact shows no signs of slowing down, so there’s no better time to dive in!